visualpharm/Lunacy/docs/index.md

  <br>

-Both <b>Web and Desktop Apps</b> have a very similar functionality with some distinctions that are <b>described in detailed in each of the collapsable item above</b>.
+Both <b>Web and Desktop Apps</b> have a very similar functionality with some distinctions that are <b>described in detailed in each of the collapsable items above</b>.
 The <b>Licensing Model</b> for the <b>Standard Framework</b> can be viewed by clicking on the item below:

   <details>
   <summary>